 Grayson had bacterial and fungal infections and brain bleeds.
 He required bedside heart surgery to tie off a small blood vessel that caused breathing issues.
 He also had multiple blood transfusions and a hernia repair.
 Difficult days outnumbered good ones, but his condition gradually improved.

 After 15 weeks in the NICU, Grayson and his parents went home.
-Grayson is now almost two and has a bright future.
+Grayson is now 3 and has a bright future.
 He loves to play with his family’s dogs and has a healthy appetite for everything from blueberries to steak and chicken nuggets.

 “Thanks to Children’s National, my little miracle baby made it through,” Nikki says, “even though every single odd was against us.”